zcaudate-archive/clojure.tmbundle/README.md

 After a couple of seconds you should get a REPL.
 If you already ran this command once before you should be dropped into a REPL immediately.

 Create a new file and select the Clojure mode.
-Type in the expression <code>(4 + 5)</code>.
+Type in the expression <code>(+ 4 5)</code>.
 Select this and run the Eval command (Shift-Command-X).
 You should get a new window with the number 9 in it.